Use your GI Bill for Flight School Flight Training

 - By getting a private pilot license as part of an accredited four-year college degree program in aviation.

-GI Bill Private Pilot License?
+Will the GI Bill pay for a Private Pilot License?

-The first level of certification for pilots, the private pilot license, is not covered by the GI Bill, except when it is part of an accredited 4-year collegiate program for an aviation or aerospace degree.
+No, the first level of certification for pilots, the private pilot license, is not covered by the GI Bill, except when it is part of an accredited 4-year collegiate program for an aviation or aerospace degree.
 Theoretically, this policy eliminates applicants attempting to get their private pilot certificate for recreational or social reasons when the PPL will be a terminal certification.Options to use the GI Bill to pay for flight training.

 Option 1: Degree Program.
 Minimum Cost, Slowest Route to Airline Career